 Tactics and techniques taught by self-defense shooting instructors vary greatly.
-One such topic that divides instructors is the topic of re-holstering, or better yet how and when to re-holster.
-My opinion on re-holstering is different than what many have been teaching for quite some time.
+One such topic is re-holstering, or better yet how and when to re-holster.
+My opinion on re-holstering is different than others.
 Agree or not, here is my take on re-holstering and the mindset that you should have when doing it.

 I have heard many instructors tell their students ‘You can't look down while re-holstering so you can keep your eyes on the threat.'

 When it comes to civilian concealed carriers, I think both of the statements are wrong.
 Why?

 First, drawing and reholstering are arguably two times that lead to the majority of unintended or negligent discharges.
 We know drawing the firearm must be done with speed.
 We train this process over and over so that it becomes automatic and fluid.
 But re-holstering, what is the urgency to put the gun back into the holster?

 As a civilian your likely to draw your firearm as a last resort.
 Besides your hands, you are likely not carrying a lesser force option that you would transition to.